B2B Marketing Attribution for Beginners

 Another reason can be a fragmented buyer’s journey.
 Imagine prospects who see an ad on their phone with UTMs.
 Later, they visit a business webpage on a desktop without any parameters.

-💡 Tip: Create shared guidelines for creating UTM parameters to ensure they are consistent.
-Use your mapped marketing channels to create a complete list.
+💡 Tip: Create shared guidelines for UTM parameters to ensure consistency.
+Use your mapped marketing channels to build a complete list.

-Always include self- and sales-reported touchpoint capture in the attribution mix.
+Always include self- and sales-reported touchpoint capture in your attribution mix.

 Ask prospects where they heard about your business when they sign up for a product demo or free trial.
 Enable your sales team to do the same during calls and demos.